 But, there are some ways around this:

 What we recommend, is the fleece liner system, or flannel liner if your baby is allergic to fleece, to use any cream you wish with your diapers.
 We do sell fleece liners, but you can make them for pennies (flannel, too).
 At your nearest fabric store, get a yard or so of fleece or flannel, and cut into rectangles to fit your diapers.
 Fleece doesn't need to be sewn on the edges, flannel does because it frays.
 Make a bunch, about two dozen.
 Put the cream directly on these liners, against your baby's skin.
 Keep a grocery bag or wet bag handy just for these liners once they are used, don't mix them with the rest of your diaper laundry.
-Wash seperately from the diapers, so the creams don't rinse off in the wash cycle and adhere to your diapers~
+Wash separately from the diapers, so the creams don't rinse off in the wash cycle and adhere to your diapers.

 After about a week, check the liners.
 If they are slimy, stained and smelly, continue using this system, or try another cream to test.
-If they are washing clean, it is safe for your diapers :)
+If they are washing clean, it is safe for your diapers.

-Nighttime Diapering 101 TOP
+Nighttime Diapering 101

 So you have gotten a good handle on cloth diapering, have your shopping list all ready to go, maybe even check out some cloth diapering online forums.
 Then, you notice some mamas talking about difficulties with nighttime diapering.
 Nighttime diapering?
 You mean there is a totally different system for when Mr Moon comes out?